Math Placement at Florida Atlantic University

 If your score was at or slightly above the minimum score required for enrolling in a particular course, you should still consider one of the above options for enhancing your mathematics ability.
 Keep in mind that the higher your score, the better you will likely perform in the class.

-If you wish to better prepare yourself for your mathematics course or wish to place into a higher level class, the following modules are available through ALEKS:
+If you wish to better prepare yourself for your mathematics course or wish to place into a higher level class, the following modules are available through ALEKS.
+The cost of each ALEKS learning module is $30.00.
+Students are given six weeks to complete the module.
+You can register for the ALEKS learning modules at the same site as the placement exam.

 Your ALEKS score will not appear on your transcript.
 The score is used primarily to determine course placement.
 Some FAU advisors might also use the score to offer advice on your strengths and weaknesses in mathematics.